solita/solita.github.com/_posts/2018-02-05-unrealiable-network.md

 ![Chrome Network Tab](/img/unrealiable-network/chrome_network_tab.png)

-The way to reduce the amount of requests depends of your application.
+The way to reduce the amount of requests depends on your application.
 The following questions can help you to find the requests that could be improved:

 **Are you making two separate network requests for saving data and then getting the same data again from the server to update the view?**